-Work and research done as part of the AIP program will focus its energy in four areas of focus, including:
+Work and research done as part of the AIP program will focus its energy in four areas, including:

-Deliverables from the program, which hopes to fund multiple proposals, will include applied research studies and guides or tools.
-The applied research must answer specific, practical questions, or explore ideas and technologies having practical business application.
-Guides or tools include research findings formatted and organized as guides for easy use by entrepreneurs and businesses.
+Deliverables from the program will include applied research studies and guides or tools to further the utilization and value of commodities and agricultural products.
+The applied research must answer specific, practical questions, or explore ideas and technologies having practical business applications.
+Guides or tools include research findings formatted and organized as resources for easy use by entrepreneurs and businesses.

 Information generated through the AIP program is public domain and shared to help entrepreneurs, businesses and agricultural processors explore opportunities and technologies in the areas of biobased products, food, renewable energy and coproducts.